parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

     dc-server3, 11211
     dc-server4, 11211

-You can use the `vim.tiny` command for modifying this file inside the container.
+You can use the `vim` command for modifying this file inside the container.

 #### Scaling the dataset and warming up the server ####